umeditor/Example-CCI-EDA-Project/README.md

 # Example-CCI-EDA-Project

 This repo contains a cci project that's pre-configured to use EDA.
-To create a new EDA-based scratch org:

 ## Development

-To work on this project in a scratch org:
+To create a new EDA-based scratch org:

 1. [Set up CumulusCI](https://cumulusci.readthedocs.io/en/latest/tutorial.html)
 5. Run `cci flow run eda:trial_org --org dev` to deploy this project.